Keywords: 3D circle reconstruction, traffic sign reconstruction, ellipse fitting

 Algorithm Implementation Details

-Unprojecting a circle from several orientations is a highly non trivial task and requires a skillful approach to mathematically express the relationship between the projections and the original 3D circle with the lowest number of unknowns as possible while keeping an unconstrained approach.
+Unprojecting a circle from several orientations is a highly non-trivial task and requires a skillful approach to mathematically express the relationship between the projections and the original 3D circle, using the lowest number of unknowns possible, while keeping an unconstrained approach.
 For this document, a simplified version of the algorithm presented in this research paper published by Soheilian and Brédif has been used.

-the orientation and position of the plane supporting the circle is fully described.
-The radius of the circle is encoded in the normal vector by defining the normal vector length to be equal to the radius.
-The proposed parameterization is the minimal parameterization of 3D circles and is both unambiguous and unconstrained, so no additional conditions are required to be set up.
+With N and C, the orientation and position of the plane supporting the circle is fully described.
+The radius of the circle is encoded in the normal vector by defining the normal vector N length to be equal to the radius R. The proposed parameterization is the minimal parameterization of 3D circles and is both unambiguous and unconstrained, so no additional conditions are required to be set up.

 The idea of the algorithm is to describe the ellipse and the 3D circle as quadrics.
 To simplify the calculation effort, both quadrics are transformed to their dual quadric.
 Taking the conic equation of a 2D ellipse, the quadric for an ellipse can be calculated: